Kurento/kurento/source/user/installation.rst

 STUN and TURN servers
 =====================

-If Kurento Media Server or its client application are located behind a :term:`NAT` (e.g. in any cloud provider), you need to use a :term:`STUN` or a :term:`TURN` server in order to achieve :term:`NAT traversal`.
+If Kurento Media Server or its Application Server are located behind a :term:`NAT` (e.g. in any cloud provider), you need to use a :term:`STUN` or a :term:`TURN` server in order to achieve :term:`NAT traversal`.
 In most cases, STUN is effective in addressing the NAT issue with most consumer network devices (routers).
 However, it doesn't work for many corporate networks, so a TURN server becomes necessary.

 Apart from that, you need to open all UDP ports in your system configuration, as STUN will use any random port from the whole [0-65535] range.